CarterCobb/Autogram/README.md

 - Fill out the form
 - Register

 Now you can play around with the program.
-Fell free to edit code and mess around.
+Feel free to edit code and mess around.
 If you find an issue and or have a new feature dont hesitate to submit a pull request.

 ## Additional Details